BonnieSE/python/README.md

 **Day 12**: Leared about looping through values in dictionary and looping through keys in order.

 **Day 13**: Learned removing key-value pairs, a dictionary of similar objects, looping through a dictionary and looping through keys and values respectively in the dictionary by the method key().

+**Day 14**: learned how to nest multiple dictionaries in a list, nest lists in a dictionary, and nest a dictionary inside a dictionary.